-The Rachel Corrie Foundation for Peace & Justice will host Olympia’s first Arab Festival, Oct.
+The Rachel Corrie Foundation for Peace & Justice hosted Olympia’s first Arab Festival, Oct.
 5-7.
 Arab Fest is a full weekend event featuring Arab artists, educational tables, children’s activities, food, music, dance, films and more!
-This fun-filled family event kicks off Friday, October 5th at 5pm, at the Olympia-Rafah Solidarity Mural, on the corner of Capital St. & State St. downtown, with an Arab Café and Hookah Lounge, followed by a full-day event at the Olympia Center, Saturday, October 6 th, 11-5pm.
+This fun-filled family event kicked off Friday, October 5th at 5pm, at the Olympia-Rafah Solidarity Mural, on the corner of Capital St. & State St. downtown, with an Arab Café and Hookah Lounge, followed by a full-day event at the Olympia Center, Saturday, October 6 th, 11-5pm.

-Admission is FREE to the public.
-Saturday evening features a lively show of Arab comedy and spoken word performances ($10 students; $15 general admission).
-On Sunday October 7th, we cap off the event with a film festival at the Capital Theatre ($5.50 OFS member, $8.50 general admission).
+Admission was FREE to the public.
+Saturday evening featured a lively show of Arab comedy and spoken word performances ($10 students; $15 general admission).
+On Sunday October 7th, we capped off the event with a film festival at the Capital Theatre ($5.50 OFS member, $8.50 general admission).

-We invite our community to celebrate and experience the food, culture, traditions, lifestyles and peoples of the Arab world in a joyous and authentic manner.
-This event focuses on the diversity and complexity of the Arab peoples by challenging stereotypes, showcasing Arab arts and performance, and celebrating diversity within our community.
+We invited our community to celebrate and experience the food, culture, traditions, lifestyles and peoples of the Arab world in a joyous and authentic manner.
+This event focused on the diversity and complexity of the Arab peoples by challenging stereotypes, showcasing Arab arts and performance, and celebrating diversity within our community.
 As stated by Farihan Bushnaq, a local Arab-American community member,

 The Arabs are known for their love of poetry, their generosity and for welcoming the foreign visitor.
 The best way to dispel the negative image of the Arabs is to pay them a visit.